 All currently used low-pressure catalysts contain copper oxide and zinc oxide with one or more stabilizing additives.
 Aluminia, chromium oxide or mixed oxides of zinc and aluminum have proved suitable for this purpose.
-Catalyst Selection
+The industrial catalyst Cu/ZnO/Al2O3 consists of active sites with Cu steps, decorated with Zn atoms and defects which stabilize these steps.